Tarragon Theatre: Background

 The theatre is housed in a building originally designed for light industrial use, including as a cribbage board factory.
 It cost $9,000 to renovate.

 The company's first production was David Freeman's Creeps.

 Tarragon has championed the work of Canadian playwrights David French, Michel Tremblay, Judith Thompson, Jason Sherman, George F. Walker, Morris Panych, Carole Frechette, Michael Healey, Daniel MacIvor, Hannah Moscovitch, Wajdi Mouawad and others, as well as productions of plays by canonical playwrights such as Anton Chekhov and August Strindberg.

 Urjo Kareda founded the theatre's Playwrights Unit in 1982.

 The Spring Arts Fair showcased works in progress, including an early version of Ted Dykstra and Richard Greenblatt's 2 Pianos, 4 Hands, which later toured around the world.

 The theatre holds two performances venues, containing approximately 200 and 100 seats respectively.
 One of the rehearsal halls can be used as a performance area, seating 60.

 The 2020–21 season was cancelled due to the COVID-19 pandemic, and productions were moved online, including audio recordings of plays available through a CBC podcast.

+While affirming Tarragon's historic 50 plus years commitment to playwright-centred creation and production, current Artistic Director, Mike Payette (appointed September 2021) has expanded the company's artistic and dramaturgical scope through new work that explores form, interlingualism, and interdisciplinary mediums.
+He has helped strengthen partnerships with theatre companies and artists across Canada, while nurturing impactful local companies in Toronto such as Musical Stage Company, Obsidian Theatre Company, dance Immersion, Outside the March, and many others.
+His tenure emphasizes community engagement, national collaboration, and the nurturing of a “neighbourhood theatre” at Tarragon.
+He continues to amplify Tarragon’s new play development programs, new programmatic opportunities for interdisciplinary and non-text based works through the Greenhouse Festival, and has forged new collaborations with emerging and established Canadian Playwrights including Marcus Youssef, Pamela Mala Sinha, Makram Ayache, Christine Quintana, Ho Ka Kei (Jeff Ho), Judith Thompson, David Yee, among many others.